 April 11, 2024

-What You Should Know: California Generative AI Procurement Guidelines
+California's Generative AI Procurement Guidelines

 This March, the California Department of Technology (CDT) issued general guidelines on public sector procurement of Generative AI (GenAI) systems, effectively enacting the provisions listed in Section 3a of California Governor Gavin Newsom’s Executive Order N-12-23 (EO N-12-23)—for an overview of EO N-12-23, see this Lumenova AI blog post.
 These guidelines are set to become official state policy by 2025, but only once they are deemed sufficient according to testing and piloting procedure results in addition to stakeholder feedback.